VPNL/bbVTCwm/README.md

 This repository contains code to analyze the data, compute statistics, and make the individual figure elements.

 #### Overall organization
 `code` folder contains the R code used to generate all other figures and statistics in the `figures/` and `statistics/` subdirectories.

+The `analyses/` subdirectory contains code used to preprocess diffusion data, intersect connectomes with fROIs, quantify connectivity profiles, and perform PCA.

 `data` includes the processed data used for figure generation and statistics.